 REQUEST FOR INFORMATION – MAY 2014

-The RFI was issued on 2 May 2014 and requested information from Distribution Network Operators (DNOs) which would enable the Working Group to complete their impact assessment of the potential solutions to address the issues of DCP 206.
+The RFI was issued on 2 May 2014 and requested information from DNOs which would enable the Working Group to complete their impact assessment of the potential solutions to address the issues of DCP 206.

 The DNOs provided the calculation of the impact of the change on tariffs using the 2014/15 data.
 There was additional information provided to Ofgem for analysis and the aggregated results of which were circulated to the Working Group, these results are included within Attachment X.